elimixSousa/portfolio/README.md

 **Description**

-This is a basic HTML, CSS and JavaScript portfolio website for Elisandro Sousa, a Front-End Developer.
+This is a basic HTML, CSS and JavaScript portfolio website by Elisandro Sousa, a Front-End Developer.

 **Features**